An in-depth look at the responsibilities, requirements, certifications, job outlook, and salary.

 3. Educating the legal team

-Legal professionals typically do not understand medical terminology and might not be able to interpret patient records or know how to communicate the information to a judge or jury accurately.
+Legal professionals typically do not understand medical terminology and might not be able to accurately interpret patient records or know how to communicate the information to a judge or jury.
 As a Legal Nurse Consultant, the core work is educating the legal team on the medical issues relating to a case to determine what legal action should be taken.

 4. Researching cases